-Snickers bars were a wonderful treat growing up, and we simply weren’t prepared to give them up when we decided to go vegan.
+Snickers bars were a serious treat growing up, and we simply weren’t prepared to give them up when we decided to go vegan!

 Homemade Snickers Bars 😲